Polymeric Sand Installation Instructions

 I read many nightmare stories online about stained pavers during installations gone bad.
 The common cause was the installer failed to get off all the sand and dust from the pavers before activating the sand with the water.

 I own a fantastic brush I bought years ago to wash the side of my house.
 It’s a brush made to wash RVs.
 The bristles are stiff enough that they don’t flop but soft enough that they don’t scratch automotive paint.
 It’s a perfect brush to do a fine brushing of the pavers.

 How Much Sand Must be Brushed Away?

 I took my time and carefully brushed all the sand grains and as much dust as possible off each paver.
 I was careful to not dig any sand out of the joints.

 Should You Use a BackPack Blower To Remove Dust?

 After doing this, I used a backpack leaf blower to blow off any of the colored pigment dust.
 I was shocked to see how much dust came off the pavers even though I thought I had brushed them well.

 IMPORTANT TIP: Do NOT skip this step - use a blower.

-Wetting the sand with a gentle nozzle that acts like a soft rain shower is next.
+Wetting the sand with a gentle nozzle that acts like a soft rain shower is what activates the polymeric sand.
 You don’t want a direct stream that can dig sand out of the joints.